 Why care about your elevator pitch?
 Let me count the ways.
 But, really:

-- You have mere seconds to make a first impression.
-A succinct, engaging, and personable pitch makes the most of your time—and theirs.
+- Get instant street cred.
+You have a matter of seconds to make a first impression.
+A succinct, engaging, and personable pitch makes the most of that precious time.

-- Your elevator pitch is your guarantee.
-It lets people know what to expect when they hire you or buy your product.
-And yes, your delivery matters.
+- Establish clear expectations.
+Your elevator pitch is your guarantee.
+It lets people know what to expect when they work with you.
+Presentation matters, too.

-- An emotionally-charged pitch tugs at heartstrings.
-It draws your audience in and develops a personal connection.
-Being likable is half the challenge.
+- Create authentic connections.
+An emotionally-charged pitch tugs on heartstrings.
+It draws your audience in and fosters connection.
+Think campfire stories over Powerpoint presentations.

-Whoever you are, whatever you’re selling: your purpose is to bring people along for the ride.
-Ideas, services, digital products, and tangible ones all need buy-in to achieve results.
+Whoever you are, whatever you’re selling: your purpose is to solve a problem for your customers.
+Whether you’re selling ideas, services, digital products, and tangible ones—a well-rehearsed elevator pitch will help seal the deal.

 Make your pitch memorable

 When I say “pitch,” what do you picture?
 Suited businessmen in corporate conference rooms?
-Powerpoint decks decorated with lame memes from 2010?
+Powerpoint decks plastered with lame memes from 2010?

 Hopefully not.
 But if you spent any time in corporate, these images might haunt your memory.

-The truth is, every business owner or entrepreneur has a pitch whether they know it or not.
+The truth is, every entrepreneur has a pitch whether they know it or not.
+It’s what you tell people when they ask what you do.
 Make yours stand out with these tactics.

 Remember that story about how I embarrassed myself in front of 20 strangers at a business networking event?